make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   of a hypothetical, simulation-type game.
 - It is inspired by the Mars missions which have been in the news recently.
-- _I don't have a name for the game yet, so please feel free to contribute your ideas!_
+- _I don't have a name for it yet, so please feel free to contribute your ideas!_
   - Suppose that we want to write a multi-player web game about exploring a Mars-like planet.